Warm-Ups for Runners

 Practise

-The best way to determine the best warm up is to try different things and to note what works for you.
-Luckily you don't need to wait to race day to do this.
-You can get a very good idea of the effectiveness of a warm up routine by considering how you feel during sessions following that type of warm up.
+The best way to determine the best warm-up is to try different things and to note what works for you.
+Luckily you don't need to wait until race day to do this.
+You can get a very good idea of the effectiveness of a warm-up routine by paying attention to how you feel during sessions following that type of warm-up.

 Adapt

 Sometimes races are delayed and you may not always have much room to warm up in.
 This happens quite often at track races.
 Or in a road race you can get stuck in a pen waiting for things to kick off.
-Have a few exercises prepared for such situations (e.g. jogging on the spot, running high knees) just to keep things moving until you get going.
+Have a few exercises prepared for such situations (e.g., jogging on the spot and running high knees) just to keep things moving until you get going.

 Stay Cool

 Don't overdo it.
 Performance will be improved by raising normal body temperature slightly (assuming it's not already a baking hot day), but will be negatively affected by getting too hot.
-Similarly your race performance will be affected if you do too much during a warm up and end up fatigued as a result.
+Similarly, your race performance will be impacted if you do too much during a warm-up and end up fatigued as a result.

-Do as little as possible to achieve your intended goal.
-Your goal is to prepare yourself physically and mentally to perform to the best of your ability.
-If you spend too long on a warm up you will at best be wasting time and at worst seriously upset your performance.
+Do the minimum to achieve your intended goal.
+The goal is to prepare yourself physically and mentally to perform to the best of your ability.
+If you spend too long on a warm-up you will not only waste time, but may also upset your performance.

 Mental Preparation